 - Can a chimney sweep fit a cowl?

 If you have any questions about chimney sweeping or chimney care, I would love to hear from you.
 Call me on 07587 134589 today.

 About Paddock Wood

-Here is an interesting fact: Charles Dickens featured Paddock Wood Railway Station in his novel ‘Dombey and Son’ when Mr Carter tragically falls under a train and dies.
+An interesting fact: Charles Dickens featured Paddock Wood Railway Station in his famous classic novel ‘Dombey and Son’ when Mr Carter tragically falls under a train and dies.